 The term “zero day” comes from the fact that the vulnerability has yet to be fixed by security professionals.

 Important To Note: When you hear about a new Zero Day in WordPress or a theme or plugin, you need to pay careful attention.
 Immediately check to see if there is a fix available.
+If left unpatched, it can get your wordpress hacked.

 Some of the leading ones are the GDPR Compliance Plugin, Recent Backups Plugin, WordPress Database Backup Plugin and many more.
 Critical zero-day vulnerability in WordPress Easy WP SMTP plugin, is the new one to populate the list.